Felipe Gutiérrez: Personal life

 Born in Quintero, Chile, Gutiérrez grew up with six–half sisters, which three of them came from his father side and the three other came from his mother side.
 Because of Pinochet, his father fled to live in Netherlands, and two of his half–sisters from his father side continued to live there.
-Gutiérrez has an older brother, Orlando Gutiérrez, who also a footballer.
+Gutiérrez has an older brother, Orlando Gutiérrez, who is also a footballer.
 However, unlike Felipe, Orlando have so far spent most of his career, playing for clubs in Chile.
+He is also the uncle of the Dutch golfer Nicolás Blaha Gutierrez, who was with the Feyenoord youth ranks.

 Gutiérrez speaks Spanish and upon moving to Twente, he began learning Dutch, having stated he had been taking Dutch lessons twice a week.
 Gutiérrez also has a wife, Carla, and a son, Matias.
 In April 2016, Gutiérrez became a father for a second time when his wife gave birth to another son, Gael.

 Gutiérrez has a school named after him in the city of Lautaro.